 As we drove around nearby Ishinomaki six months later, it was quickly clear that not everywhere got off so lightly.
 Only an hour’s drive away, to new-comers the scene near the Minamihama and Kadonowaki neighbourhoods looks like a ramshackle construction site.
-Yet, for people who’ve been here from the start, they are enormous miracles.
+Yet, for people who’ve been here from the start, it is an enormous miracle.

-Reunited with Tetsuya, he showed these neighbourhoods while apologising for being a little tired, blaming our “late night business meeting” by the campfire.
-I too apologised for being more subdued: our Suntory-fuelled conference had taken it out of me too.
+Reunited with Tetsuya, he showed us around while apologising for being a little tired, blaming our “late night business meeting” by the campfire.
+I too apologised for being more subdued – our Suntory-fuelled conference had taken it out of me, too.

 Regardless, the man from Kyoto was proud to show us around the first house he helped to clear.
-The place was bare, but clean and structurally sound – the owner had survived and was considering whether to move back.
+The place was bare, but clean and structurally sound; the owner had survived and was considering whether or not to move back.
 We spent a suitably reverent amount of time admiring Tetsuya’s work before he drove us to a little shrine in the middle of a great flat expanse.

-As the initial waves tore through the Minamihama neighbourhood, they picked up houses whole, their walls stronger than their connection to the ground itself.
-The tsunami then threw everything into the side a hill half-a-mile from the shore then rebounded back out to sea.
-It was met by other, incoming waves and the collisions had a devastating effect on the sunken neighbourhood below.
+As the initial waves tore through Minamihama, they picked up houses whole, their walls stronger than their connection to the ground itself.
+The tsunami then threw everything into the side a hill half-a-mile from the shore then rebounded.
+On the way back out to sea, it was met by other, incoming waves and the collisions had a devastating effect on the sunken neighbourhood below.
 Virtually everything was destroyed or damaged, the ground excoriated as though a Titan had taken a steel brush to the flesh of the earth.

-As we approached the shrine to the deceased, Katy asked, with tears in her eyes: “What did you feel when you got here?”
+As we approached the shrine to the lost, Katy asked, with tears in her eyes: “What did you feel when you got here?”